solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The genesis of Parkeria may have been somewhat as follows: a nummulitic limestone permeated by water charged with carbonic acid and super-saturated with carbonate of lime; lowering of solvent power, and deposition of the lime in concentric and radial precipitations over sundry areas; occasional dissolving out of the more soluble spaces between the less soluble fibres, the spaces being left empty or filled in with silica; and segregation of the hard spheres from the softer matrix.

-In the Geological Survey Memoir, 'Cretaceous Rocks,' 1., 1900, Parkeria is recorded as a Hydrozoan, and the Cambridge Greensand specimens as "derived" fossils.
+In the Geological Survey Memoir, _Cretaceous Rocks_, 1., 1900, Parkeria is recorded as a Hydrozoan, and the Cambridge Greensand specimens as "derived" fossils.
 Even so, the spherical shape is due primarily rather to the concretionary nature of the objects than to the fact of their having been rolled about.

 Green (? glauconitic) grains are common in Parkeria, as also, and to a much greater extent, in the nummulite zone of the Lower Barton Beds.